pfheatwole/thesis/source/introduction.rst

 Functionality
 -------------

-[[The paraglider system model needs to cover the range of flight conditions targeted by the flight reconstruction process.
-That is, I need to declare what details of a flight I will and will not attempt to reconstruct.
-For example, I would like to simulate a paraglider turning due to weight shift and braking, but I will not be attempting to model riser controls (or any scenario that includes canopy deformations).]]
+..
+The paraglider system model needs to cover the range of flight conditions targeted by the flight reconstruction process, so I need to declare which details of a flight I will and will not attempt to reconstruct.
+For example, I would like to simulate a paraglider turning due to weight shift and braking, but I will not be attempting to model riser controls (or ANY scenario that includes non-brake canopy deformations, such as deep stall).

+The dynamics model must capture the behavior of the system over the range of flight conditions it is required to support.
+For this project that would include any conditions encountered during flight reconstruction.

+Due to the severely limited sensor data, flight reconstruction is necessarily limited to relatively simple scenarios; it would be unreasonable to expect reconstruction of flights involving extreme scenarios such as acrobatic maneuvers, deep stalls, and wing collapses.
+Instead, this project is deliberately limiting itself to a model that would enable flight reconstruction of paraglider flights under "average" flight conditions.

+[[However, despite the limitations, I'd still like to simulated detailed scenarios such as time-varying, nonuniform wind fields.]]

+..
+The point here is that the functional requirements explicitly state that the paraglider system model does not need to cover behaviors involving stall, etc. The result is that relaxing the functionality allows the model to use rigid body assumptions, especially for the canopy and lines.
+The rigid body assumption is not a requirement for flight reconstruction; it's a useful simplification that the models are allowed to make because we've relaxed the goals of flight reconstruction.

+[[Within the constraint of "average" flight conditions, the goal is to recover enough information to support wind field reconstruction.]]

+..
+Which conditions, exactly? (ie, behaviors the model must capture?)

+The flight conditions describe the inputs to the system, which are either control inputs or wind vectors.

+* Controls:

+  * Include: accelerator, weight shift, asymmetric braking

+  * Exclude: riser controls

+  * These imply `\dot{f}(x, u)` must be a function of `{delta_bl, delta_br,
+    delta_a, delta_w}` (inside the `u` vector)`.

+* Include: non-uniform wind (wind shear, indirect thermal interactions, etc)

+* Exclude: acrobatics (extreme flight maneuvers)

+* Exclude: deep stall conditions, wing collapses

+[[What if I suggested some flight scenarios then linked to them implemented in `demonstration`?]]

 Roadmap